 Meeting #2 – January 27, 2017, 1pm-4pm

-Background and summary materials for the January meeting will be posted here shortly.
+Background and summary materials for March and April meetings will be posted here when available.

 The Task Force is co-organized by Prof. Gabriel Eidelman (email@example.com)